Importing motor vehicles, motorcycles and machinery

-Detailed import conditions for motor vehicles, motorcycles, machinery (or their parts) and tyres are available from the Biosecurity Import Conditions system (BICON).
+Detailed import conditions for motor vehicles, motorcycles and machinery (or their parts) and tyres are available on the Biosecurity Import Conditions system (BICON).
 This may include requirements for import permits.

-We charge fees for documentation processing, import permit applications and all inspections.
-See our charging guidelines.
+The department charges fees for documentation processing, import permit applications and all inspections, in accordance with our charging guidelines.
 The importer or their agent is responsible for these fees, as well as any treatment, export or destruction of the goods, if required.

-Industry fees, such as treatment, inspection related unpacking and storage fees at the inspection location, may also apply.
-Treatment for decontamination is performed by third-party providers and is not the responsibility of the department.
+Industry fees, such as treatment, inspection-related unpacking and storage fees at the inspection location, may also apply.
+Treatment for decontamination is performed by third-party providers and is not the department’s responsibility.
 Your customs broker or freight forwarder and approved arrangement sites can provide more information about these fees.

 Your customs broker or freight forwarder will have a list of the department’s approved arrangement sites.
 You or your agent must inform the department of your chosen approved arrangement site.
 Approved arrangement site operators should be aware of the department’s requirements.
 It is their responsibility to remove all contamination of biosecurity concern and conduct any disassembly for inspection, if required.

-For advice on contaminants that may be present and methods for removal or control, download the pre-loading cleaning guide, New vehicle offshore pre-loading biosecurity risk guide.
+For advice on contaminants that may be present and methods for removal or control, download the department’s New vehicle offshore pre-loading biosecurity risk guide.

-Contact the local office at the port of arrival to arrange a vehicle inspection.
-They will provide you with more detailed information on the inspection process and required documentation.
+To arrange an inspection of your used vehicle, contact the local departmental office at the port of arrival.
+They will provide you with more detailed information about the inspection process and required documentation.